rupak-ravi/snake/README.md

 - Difficulty Settings
   - Play the game at a normal, fast, or very fast pace.
 - Color Settings
-  - Customize the look of various elements of the game by changing the color.
+  - Customize the look of the game by changing the colors of the snake, the background, the fruit and the text.